-Pexip Infinity can be integrated with Lync/SfB as part of an existing, on-premises Lync/SfB environment inside an enterprise network, or as a standalone Pexip environment deployed in a public DMZ, leveraging direct federation with remote Lync/SfB environments.
+Pexip Infinity can be integrated with Lync/SfB as part of an existing, on-premises Lync/SfB environment inside an enterprise network, or as a standalone Pexip environment deployed in a public DMZ that enables direct federation with remote Lync/SfB environments, or as a hybrid deployment where Lync/SfB users may be homed either on-premises or in Office 365.
 It enables full interoperability between Microsoft's H.264 SVC/RTV/RDP and H.263, H.264, VP8 (WebRTC) and BFCP/H.239 for truly seamless video and content sharing in any-to-any configurations, such as multiparty conferences.

 In addition to enabling Lync/SfB participants to join conferences hosted on Pexip Infinity, Pexip Infinity can act as a gateway between Lync/SfB and standards-based endpoints.
-This enables Lync/SfB clients to receive and initiate point-to-point calls with H.323/SIP endpoints and registered Infinity Connect clients, and invite those devices into a Lync meeting while retaining the native meeting experience on each device.
+This enables Lync/SfB clients to receive and initiate point-to-point calls with H.323/SIP endpoints and registered Infinity Connect clients, and invite those devices into a Lync/SfB meeting while retaining the native meeting experience on each device.

-The version 14 release of Pexip Infinity is interoperable with:
+The version 16 release of Pexip Infinity is interoperable with:

-- Lync 2010 and 2013 desktop clients for Windows - Lync 2011 desktop clients for Mac OS X - Lync 2013 mobile clients for Apple iOS and Android devices - Skype for Business.
+- Skype for Business - Lync 2010 and 2013 desktop clients for Windows - Lync 2011 desktop clients for Mac OS X - · Lync 2013 mobile clients for Apple iOS and Android devices.